Elastohydrodynamics of 3D chemically active filaments: Results

 \section{Results}

-In this section, we present an anthology of results for the intricate dynamics of chemoelastohydrodynamic filaments, through long-time, three-dimensional simulations for different chemical activity profiles.
-We focus on activity profiles that decay to zero at the filament tips, to avoid unphysical large loads that might arise from the breakdown of the slenderness assumptions of SPT near the ends, $s = \pm 1$.
+In this section, we present an anthology of results for the intricate dynamics of chemoelastohydrodynamic filaments, exploring long-time, three-dimensional simulations for different chemical activity profiles.
+We focus on a prolate spheroidal geometry, $\crossradius(s)=\sqrt{1-s^2}$, and activity profiles that decay to zero at the filament tips.
+Our theory is valid for more general profiles and chemical patterning than this \citep[see e.g.~][]{SPT2020}; however, we focus on these examples to avoid more technical hurdles that might arise in choosing an appropriate discretisation to account for boundary layer effects \citep{SPT_AnalyticalSolutions2022} or from the breakdown of the slenderness assumptions of SPT near the ends, $s = \pm 1$, for shapes that taper too rapidly.
 We thus consider two key axisymmetric activity profiles,

 which represent (a) a symmetric smooth activity profile, and (b) an antisymmetric smooth activity profile.
 In the rigid analogue, these profiles would behave as (a) Saturn and (b) Janus rods, respectively.
 Unless otherwise stated, the initial configuration is an S-shaped planar curve, which is deformed from the elastic rest state of a perfectly straight filament.
-The activity and tangential slip velocity for these filaments in the straight rod configuration is shown in \Cref{fig:Activities} for a mobility $\mobility=+1$.
-Note that, when straight, the symmetric activity (a) generates a compressive flow along the whole filament, while the antisymmetric example (b) has regions of both compression and extension.
+The activity and tangential slip velocity for these filaments in the straight rod configuration is shown in \Cref{fig:Activities} for a mobility $\mobility=-1$.
+Note that, when straight, the symmetric activity (a) generates an extensional flow in the surrounding fluid, from the centre to the tips; this causes compression in the elastic filament as the phoretic surface is propelled against the slip flow.
+For the antisymmetric example (b), there are regions of both compression and extension.